Stadsschouwburg

-The Stadsschouwburg ([stɑtˈsxʌubʏr(ə)x]; Dutch: Municipal Theatre) of Amsterdam is the name of a theatre building at the Leidseplein in Amsterdam, Netherlands.
-The building is in the neo-Renaissance style dating back to 1894, and is the former home of the National Ballet and Opera.
+The Stadsschouwburg ([stɑtˈsxʌubʏr(ə)x]; Dutch: Municipal Theatre) of Amsterdam is a theatre building on the Leidseplein in Amsterdam, Netherlands.
+The building was built in 1894 in the neo-Renaissance style, and was the home of the National Ballet and Opera.

 History

 Rederijkerskamers

 The first 'rederijkers' (Dutch orators) appeared at the end of the 15th century in Amsterdam.
 In the 16th century, these so-called precursors of modern theatre organized themselves into 'rederijkerskamers', which can be compared to theater companies.
 At that time, there were no permanent theater buildings in Amsterdam, and the shipping company cherries performed on temporary stages, from carts (during processions) or in public spaces.
 Rederijkerskamers that performed in Amsterdam were: "In Liefde Bloeyende" and "'t Wit Lavendel".
 The latter was also known as the "Brabantsche Kamer", since its members mainly hailed from Brabant and the Flemish areas.

 Duytsche Academie

 In 1617, the dramatists Samuel Coster and Gerbrand Adriaenszoon Bredero - along with their Rederijkerskamer "In Liefde Bloeyende" - founded the Duytsche Academy.
 This institution was formed after the example of Italian academies, to popularize science through lectures in the national language.
 The Academy was established in a wooden building at Keizersgracht in Amsterdam, on the site of the modern hotel Blakes.